-Caillou – is a children’s educational cartoon based on the books by Hélène Desputeaux.
+Caillou is a children’s educational cartoon based on the books by Hélène Desputeaux.
 It was released in both English and French in Canada.
 It spans five seasons, each featuring 20-minute episodes about a four-year-old boy and his family.
 It was aired on channels such as Teletoon, Treehouse TV, and PBS Kids.
 It concluded in 2010, with a continuation planned for 2023.

 Meaning and History

 The series emblem gradually transformed.
 The direction shifted from depersonalization to direct interest in dialogue.
 Initially, the cartoon, like the logo, was closely tied to the books and had a verbal expression.
-However, over time, it developed a life of its own, and the emblem was enlivened by incorporating images of the main character and his friends.
+However, over time, it developed a life of its own, and the emblem was enlivened by the addition of images of the main character and his friends.
 Initially, Caillou was engrossed in his affairs and world.
 However, in the latest version of the logo, he became directly interested in his viewers.
 The rebrandings gradually fostered a close personal connection between the fans and the character.

 What is Caillou?